malmiteria/super-alternative-to-super/conversation/README.md

 As some of you mentionned (with silent pain, for some of you ;) ), loss of feature is a big problem.
 I think at least for this scenario, assuming that we indeed managed to produce an alternative to all those feature, we are gaining the feature you are defending, not losing it.

 ## Can't assume on parent's more specialised.
+CONTEXT : This exemple makes use of today's features.
+No replacement feature is used there
+The goal is to showcase today's behavior, and add my remarks.

 ```
 class Glider: